paylike/plugin-woocommerce/woocommerce-gateway-paylike/readme.txt

 Yes, we currently support integration with [WooCommerce One Click Upsell plugin](https://buildwoofunnels.com/woocommerce-one-click-upsells-upstroke/)

+= Is upsell supported? =

+Yes, we currently support integration with [WooCommerce One Click Upsell plugin](https://buildwoofunnels.com/woocommerce-one-click-upsells-upstroke/)

 == Screenshots ==

 1. The settings panel for the Paylike gateway